 I’ve written those down too.

-But for this week in my journey at The X-Project, I’m concentrating on my ‘trying to be a better mom’ goals.
+But for now, I’m concentrating on my ‘trying to be a better mom’ goals.

-I truly believe that I am on the right path to fulfill these goals by working out at The X-Project.
+I truly believe that I am on the right path to fulfill these goals.

-I’m increasing my muscle mass, decreasing my fat, increasing my metabolism, losing inches, increasing my stamina and energy levels are all things that will help me lose weight.
+Increasing my muscle mass, decreasing my fat, increasing my metabolism, losing inches, increasing my stamina and energy levels are all things that will help me lose weight.